Jalever/Note-taking/_posts/2019-03-26-Array Properties and Methods.md

 &nbsp;&nbsp;undefined.

 #### Description
 `forEach()` calls a provided `callback` function once for each element in an array in ascending order.
-It is not invoked for index properties that have been deleted or are uninitialized (i.e. on sparse arrays).
+It is not invoked for index properties that have been deleted or are uninitialized (i.e. on Sparse Arrays).
+> <strong>Sparse Array</strong>: an array of data in which many elements have a value of zero.
+This is in contrast to a dense array, where most of the elements have non-zero values or are “full” of numbers.

 `callback` is invoked with three arguments:
 1. the value of the element
 2. the index of the element
 3. the Array object being traversed